systeminit/si/app/docs/src/how-tos/aws-vpc.md

 Set name names of the component to be `NAT Gateway (1|2|3)` - the index should align with the subnet it is inside.

-Connect the `Alocation ID` output socket of the `Elastic IP` component to the `Allocation ID` input socket of the `NAT Gateway` component.
+Connect the `Allocation ID` output socket of the `Elastic IP` component to the `Allocation ID` input socket of the `NAT Gateway` component.
 The connections should be in the same subnet.